20 June 1210: King John of England landed at Crook, near Waterford on this day.

 Soon after King John left Ireland, arriving back at Fishguard in Wales on 26 August.
 His Expedition here was overall a success foe him.
 He had smashed the power of the De Lacy's, secured the city of Limerick, reformed the government of Dublin and the eastern counties and brought even as powerful figure as William Marshal of Leinster, the greatest Knight of the age, to heel.

 But his attempts to bring the Kings of Connacht and Tir Eoghan under his thumb both failed, and while not the primary objective of his expedition John's ham fisted attempts only alienated these Irish Kings who rightly did not trust this ruthless man.

 A final and horrible chapter to this attempt to punish his opponents was the fate of Maud De Braose and her infant son William de Braose.
-Captured in Scotland they were conveyed in chains to King John who had them imprisoned in Windsor Castle.
+Captured in Scotland she was conveyed in chains to King John who had them imprisoned in Windsor Castle.
 They were locked up together but only given food and no water on the first day of their incarceration.
 Thereafter nothing.
 When the jailors yanked open the door to their cell 11 days later all that was left was their emaciated corpses.

 John died in 1216, probably from dysentery, as he desperately tried to hold his Kingdom together from Revolt.
 His expedition here was the last by a serving King of England for 184 years until Richard II, another unloved Monarch, arrived here in the year 1394.

 Effigy of King John [above] from his tomb in Worcester Cathedral